 Yes, SEAP meetings are public meetings.
+Please use the following registration link if you would like to attend the meeting:

-The Zoom meeting link is available at [XXX].
-While neither prenotification nor registration is required for your attendance, there is a registration link to help us anticipate your attendance.
-If you would like to comment, a public comment request form should be completed prior to the meeting.
-The form will be provided at the meeting or can be found at [XXX].
+If you would like to make a public comment, indicate that on the registration form prior to the meeting.
 If interpreters and/or other necessary services are needed by attendees, please call 717-783-6913 to ensure such services are provided.